 For example, if a company announces a significant acquisition after the markets have closed, investors who can trade after-hours will be able to buy shares of the company before the news is reflected in the stock price during regular trading hours.

 Market Hours Schedule

 Stock exchanges operate on a regular schedule during which investors can buy and sell securities.
-The New York Stock Exchange and NASDAQ are open between 9:30 a.m. and 4 p.m.
-Eastern time.
-Most trading occurs during these normal business hours.
-Bond markets typically trade between 8 a.m and 5 p.m.
-Foreign exchanges typically have workday hours depending on their time zone.
+The New York Stock Exchange (NYSE) and Nasdaq are open between 9:30 am and 4 pm ET.
+Most stock trading occurs during these normal business hours.

 After-hours trading does not follow this schedule.

 How Does After-Hours Trading Work?

 After-hours trading is what it sounds like: buying and selling stocks after the stock market has closed.
 However, unlike standard hours trading, after-hours trading is conducted through computerized trading systems called electronic communications networks (ECNs).
 Traders generally access ECNs through their preferred brokerage.